diegogatica369/Learn-Pull-Request/README.md

 # Learn-Pull-Request
+Repo for Teach and learn to do your first pull request on Github.

-make a fork of this repo and put your name in the list of the read.me file.
+Make a fork of this repo and put your name in the list of the read.me file.
 Then, request a pull request.

 # Names 👇
 Diego Francisco Xavier Gatica Retamales
+-Your name in this line-